-Overall, as T.C.
-Smout (2000) put it so appositely in his recent Ford's lecture: '... changes, however, will demand more than political determination, important though that is.
-They also demand a reduction of the sense of aggrieved self-righteousness on all sides'.
+Overall, as TC Smout (1999) put it so appositely in his recent Ford's lecture "...changes demand more than political will, however, important though that is.
+They also demand a reduction of a sense of aggrieved self-righteousness on all sides."